Craig "Gator" Bodzianowski: Personal life and death

-Death

-Craig Bodzianowski died in his sleep on July 26, 2013, at the age of 52.
+Bodzianowski died in his sleep on July 26, 2013, at the age of 52.
 His death was attributed to natural causes, and he had been in relatively good health in the years prior.
 His death was widely mourned, particularly within Chicago and the boxing community, where he was remembered as a respected and inspirational figure, with his career often cited as one of the most remarkable comeback stories in professional sports.

-Legacy and Impact
+Legacy and impact

-Bodzianowski’s career broke barriers and reshaped perceptions of what athletes with disabilities could achieve in professional sports.
+Bodzianowski's career broke barriers and reshaped perceptions of what athletes with disabilities could achieve in professional sports.
 His return to boxing with a prosthetic limb was considered unprecedented, and his success encouraged technological innovation in athletic prosthetics, especially in impact sports.

-On February 3 of 1986, following his return to professional boxing with a prosthetic leg, Bodzianowski's remarkable story of recovery and determination was published in Sports Illustrated, American Sports Magazine, further elevating his national profile as one of boxing’s most courageous figures.
-The cover of the issue was "Supermen!" highlighted the January 26, 1986 Chicago Bears victory against the New England Patriots at Superbowl XX featuring both Chicago Sports legends in the same issue.
+On February 3, 1986, following Bodzianowski's return to professional boxing with a prosthetic leg, his remarkable story of recovery and determination was covered in major media outlets, such as Sports Illustrated in the article "I Want It Twice As Much" by William Nack, further elevating Bodzianowski's national profile as one of boxing's most courageous figures.
+The cover of the issue was "Supermen!", which highlighted the January 26, 1986, Chicago Bears victory against the New England Patriots at Super Bowl XX, featuring both Chicago sports legends in the same issue.

-Within Days and Weeks of February 1986, Bodzianowski traveled to Rome and was granted an audience with Pope John Paul II at the Vatican.
+Also in February 1986, Bodzianowski traveled to Rome and was granted an audience with Pope John Paul II at the Vatican.
 The meeting was arranged in recognition of his kinetic faith, spiritual tenacity, perseverance, invincibility of will and faith, and overall triumph of the human spirit following his life-altering motorcycle accident and inspired comeback.
 Bodzianowski described the encounter as deeply moving and spiritually affirming.

-In 2014, he was posthumously inducted into the Illinois Boxing Hall of Fame.
-His life and career have been featured in multiple tributes, including documentaries such as The One-Legged Boxer and retrospectives published by boxing historians like Bernard Fernandez.
+In 2015, Bodzianowski was posthumously inducted into the Illinois Boxing Hall of Fame.
+He has been featured in multiple tributes, including documentaries such as The One-Legged Boxer (2022) recognized for both his professional achievements and the barrier-breaking nature of his career.
+He was profiled by The Sweet Science—ensuring his story has reached broader audiences beyond the boxing world with retrospectives published by boxing historians like Bernard Fernandez.